geo200cn/geo200cn.github.io/tidyr.md

 Note that with all the tidy functions, we haven’t re-defined the *counties* data frame, so all we have done here is print out the data frame with changes.
 To redefine the data frame with the changes, assign it back to *counties* using the arrow operator.

-We covered the main data manipulation functions that you will routinely encounter in this class, but there are a number of other useful **dplyr** functions, which you can look up in the RDS textbook linked in the introduction.
+We covered many of the main data manipulation functions that you will routinely encounter in this class, but there are a number of other useful **dplyr** functions, which you can look up in the RDS textbook linked in the introduction.

 You've now earned another Tidy badge.
 Congratulations!